(262) 673-3155District Office

 Child Development Day is a screening by early education professionals that provides parents with immediate feedback about their child’s development.
 This screening helps to determine if further assessment is needed for your child.

 What is Child Development Days?
 Child Development Days is part of the District’s Child Find process for preschool-aged children.
-Child Development Days is an event that takes place in October.
+Child Development Days is an event that takes place throughout the year.
+If you have concerns for you preschooler, please contact the Pupil Services office to set up a screening appointment at 262-673-8042.
 Child Development Days is an opportunity for parents to talk with a certified early childhood teacher and/or speech pathologist to discuss a child’s development in the areas of social/emotional, speech and language or academic readiness.
 The process could possibly identify children who may need follow up assessment.

 Who is eligible to participate in Child Development Days?
 Child Development Days are open to all three- and four-year old children who reside in Hartford that are not enrolled in our District 4K program.